apigee/apigee-remote-service-envoy/tests/README.md

 Run `./test.sh` and watch the output!

 ## To-do

-- Currently the script sleeps for several minutes between provisioning and actual tests to make sure all deployments are ready.
-Although this works most of the time, waiting for an arbitrary amount of time is not ideal and will be particularly error-prone when automated.

-- Generating sample configs utilizing the latest cli to eliminate the need of preparing too many configurations beforehand.

-- Testing with Legacy SaaS in Istio such that different Istio versions can be verified.

 - Testing more cli commands, in particular those interacting with the `remote-service` proxies or Apigee management plane such as `bindings ...` and `token rotate-cert ...`.